nathan-hoad/python-iwlib/README.md

 ## Quick Guide
 --------------
-Run following command in a shell to see the available wireless interfaces
+Run following command in a bash shell to see the available wireless interfaces
 `$ iwconfig `

 ('wlan0' is very common, so that is what we will use for this quick guide)

-In the python Shell,
+Now in the python interactive Shell,
 `>> import iwlib`
 `>> interface = 'wlan0'`
 `>> iwlib.get_iwconfig(interface)`